AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 ## Confirm that event data is collected

 To confirm that data is being collected from your Commerce store, use the [Adobe Experience Platform debugger](https://experienceleague.adobe.com/docs/experience-platform/debugger/home.html) to examine your Commerce site.
-After you confirm that data is being collected, you can verify that your storefront and back office event data appears at the edge by runniung a query that returns data from the [dataset you created](overview.md#prerequisites).
+After you confirm that data is being collected, you can verify that your storefront and back office event data appears at the edge by running a query that returns data from the [dataset you created](overview.md#prerequisites).

 1. Select **Queries** in the left navigation of Experience Platform and click [!UICONTROL Create Query].